Terry Rozier NBA Preview vs. the Heat

-Terry Rozier will hope to make a difference for the Charlotte Hornets on Monday at 7:00 PM ET, against the Miami Heat.
+Terry Rozier will take the court for the Charlotte Hornets on Wednesday at 7:30 PM ET, versus the Miami Heat.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.